rebelsky/sams-assorted-musings-reflections/restricted-fund.md

 The department's restricted fund
 ================================

-On Monday, we have our monthly meeting of the Dean with department and concentration chairs.
+On Monday, we have our monthly meeting of the Dean with department chairs [1].
 This month, it looks like we have a variety of topics to discuss, including what the faculty handbook says about the role of Chairs and planning for the new "Research Opportunities for All" initiative.
-I don't know enough about most of the topics to prepare in any way for the meeting [1].
+I don't know enough about most of the topics to prepare in any way for the meeting [3].
 But one of the topics is "Gift Funds and Spending Requirements" and I *think* I know enough about that issue that it's worth reflecting a bit on the issue in advance of the meeting.

 Last fall, we received a message from Dean Latham that included the following note.